Ingredient Comparison

 Cornstarch

-Use All-Purpose Flour when you need it for any baking, casual cakes, gravies.
-Use Cornstarch when you need it for gravies, pie fillings, puddings.
+All-Purpose Flour is listed for any baking, casual cakes, gravies and muffins.
+Cornstarch is listed for gravies, pie fillings, puddings and sauces.

 The most versatile wheat flour, used in everything from bread to cakes.
 Contains moderate protein (10-12%) for structure.